How To Sell Clothes For Cash

 Next up, photographs.
 Remember that age-old saying – ‘Pictures speak a thousand words’

 That’s not to say ignore the title & description entirely.
 However, one photograph of a crinkled up t-shirt probably isn’t going to sell it.

 Instead, iron your clothes.
 Look at how others have displayed and photographed their items and take multiple photos.
-You’re allowed up to twelve photos per listing as part of any eBay listing – make use of each and ever single one of them.
+You’re allowed up to twelve photos per listing as part of an eBay listing – make use of each and every single one of them.